nf-core/nft-tiff/docs/usage.md

 ## Check for field counts

-The number of metadata fields in each directory of a TIFF file can be checked using the `meta.getFieldCounts()` function :
+The number of metadata fields in each directory of a TIFF file can be checked using the `meta.getFieldCounts()` function:

 ```groovy
 def tiff = path('image.tiff').tiff